rmap-project/rmap/DEVELOPER.md

 ## Integration Environment
 The integration environment attempts to match the production environment as closely as possible.
 The environment is configured inside the `integration` module's Maven POM.
 The Maven [lifecycle](http://maven.apache.org/ref/3.3.9/maven-core/lifecycles.html#default_Lifecycle) is leveraged to start up the various services to support the IT environment.

-The `validate` lifecycle phase uses beanshell script to launch the Derby network server.
-The network server is used so that both the RMap API and HTML UI webapps can connect to a shared database instance.
-In addition, integration test fixtures may connect to the shared database in order to inspect or initialize content.
-The Derby instance home is configured to be in `integration/target/test-classes/derby`.
+The `process-test-resources` phase copies the RDF4J Workbench and Triplestore web applications to `target/`, so they can be exposed to the Docker as a volume.
+See the `rdf4j` configuration in `docker-compose.yaml` for more detail.

 The next relevant lifecycle phase is the `pre-integration-test` phase.
 The Cargo Maven plugin is used to configure and launch an instance of Tomcat.
-The Tomcat instance contains  the RMap API and HTML UI web applications under test, and the RDF4J HTTP server and Workbench web applications.
+The Tomcat instance contains  the RMap API and HTML UI web applications under test.
 A lot happens inside of this phase, which will be discussed a bit later.

 Then the `integration-test` phase is started, and the Maven Failsafe plugin takes over.
 The actual integration tests execute in this phase, exercising the HTTP endpoints of the RMap API and HTML UI.

 Finally, the `post-integration-test` phase stops Tomcat, and the `verify` phase insures that the integration test results pass.
 If the ITs fail, or if an error is encountered in any of the previous phases, the build will be failed.

 ### Database and Triplestore initialization
-Remember that the Derby network server is started in the `validate` phase, and has a home directory allocated for managing the database under `integration/target/test-classes/derby`.
-That is, after the `validate` phase, clients may connect to the database.
-By using a JDBC url with the option `create=true`, the database will be created automatically upon the first connection if it doesn't already exist.
-In fact, the integration environment uses the `create=true` option throughout.
-This means that there is no special logic in the integration environment for creating the database itself.
-It relies on Derby to handle the database creation.

-When the `pre-integration-test` phase is entered, Tomcat is started with four web applications:
+When the `pre-integration-test` phase is entered, Tomcat is started with two web applications:
  * RMap API (`api` module)
  * RMap HTML UI (`webapp` module)

+Docker is started with four applications:
- * RDF4J HTTP server (provides an HTTP API to _existing_ RDF4J triplestores)
- * RDF4J Workbench HTML UI (provides an HTML UI to _create_ and manage RDF4J triplestores)
+ * RDF4J HTTP server (provides an HTTP API to _existing_ RDF4J triplestores) and the RDF4J Workbench HTML UI (provides an HTML UI to _create_ and manage RDF4J triplestores)
+ * Solr
+ * Kafka
+ * Zookeeper
+ * Postgres

  When the RMap applications start, a few things happen:
  1. Hibernate connects to the database and creates the table schema for RMap if it doesn't already exist.
  2. Spring JDBC initialization populates the database with an RMap Agent, used by the ITs to authenticate to the API and perform tests.
 If any data exists in the database, initialization will _not_ occur; existing data is preserved.
  3. Upon construction, the `Rdf4jHttpTriplestore` will attempt to _create_ a RDF4J triplestore using the RDF4J Workbench web application.
-Attempts to create a triplestore when one already exists are ignored.
-The "home directory" for created triplestores is `integration/target/test-classes/rdf4j`.

 It is important to remember that these initialization steps only occur in the integration environment.
 More specifically, they only occur when the `integration-db` and `integration-triplestore` Spring profiles are active.
 When the integration profiles are active, collaborating beans are wired together such that they are compelled to perform initialization.
 In a production environment, these profiles are not active, and no initialization of any kind takes place.